 Ronald Smith

-Ronald B. Smith is Professor Emeritus of Geology and Geophysics at Yale University in New Haven, Connecticut, where his research over four decades has shaped the modern understanding of mountain meteorology as a distinct discipline.
+Ronald B. Smith is the Damon Wells Professor of Earth and Planetary Sciences, Emeritus, at Yale University in New Haven, Connecticut, where his research over four decades shaped the modern understanding of mountain meteorology as a distinct discipline.
 His published work spans orographic precipitation, atmospheric gravity waves, mountain-induced turbulence, and the coupling between terrain and regional climate.
-He has led or contributed to multiple large-scale field campaigns in the Alps, the Andes, the Rockies, and New Zealand, and the data from those campaigns underpins much of what is now taught in graduate mountain meteorology programs around the world.
+He led or contributed to multiple large-scale field campaigns in the Alps, the Caribbean, the Rockies, and New Zealand, and the data from those campaigns underpins much of what is now taught in graduate mountain meteorology programs around the world.

 Smith's theoretical work on gravity wave dynamics and orographic rainfall has become foundational reference material.
 The core insight of much of that work is that mountains do not simply deflect weather patterns.
 They create them, through specific physical mechanisms that can be modeled and predicted.
 The practical consequences show up in everything from avalanche hazard forecasting to aviation safety to climate model resolution of mountainous regions.
-Students and colleagues describe his approach as unusually disciplined about distinguishing what the physics can explain from what remains open.
+He founded and directed the Yale Center for Earth Observation, and his honors include the American Meteorological Society's Jule G. Charney Award.

-His articles on Mountain Meteorology cover the translation of research-grade atmospheric science into field-usable guidance for climbers, hikers, pilots, and anyone who works or travels in mountain terrain.
-The essays address the weather patterns specific to mountains, the signals the sky provides before a storm, and the decisions that turn an abstract forecast into a safe day in the terrain.
-The discipline of the writing is to give practitioners tools grounded in real atmospheric physics rather than folk heuristics.
+The coverage on Mountain Meteorology is written by the site's editorial team.
+It translates research-grade atmospheric science, much of it shaped by Smith's published work, into field-usable guidance for climbers, hikers, pilots, and anyone who works or travels in mountain terrain: the weather patterns specific to mountains, the signals the sky provides before a storm, and the decisions that turn an abstract forecast into a safe day in the terrain.

 - Reading Mountain Weather Patterns Before You ClimbMountain weather operates on different physical rules than valley weather.
 Reading the sky before you climb is a learnable skill.